giladghgh/lexical-locuming-locomotive/README.md

-# Gilad's Thesaurus Engine
+# Thesaurus Engine
-### My attempt at a (nonsensical) synonym replacement program.

-Or the *Lexical Locuming Locomotive*, as it likes to call itself.
+This is my attempt at a (nonsensical) synonym replacement program, or a *Lexical Locuming Locomotive*, as it likes to call itself.

 <br/>
 <br/>